Powermatic 5 Plus: Is It Worth It? | FESSONLINE Guide

 How Much Does the Powermatic 5 Plus Actually Save You?

-• Machine pays for itself within the first two to three weeks of use for most daily smokers
+- Machine pays for itself within the first few weeks of use for most daily smokers

 According to the Campaign for Tobacco-Free Kids, federal and state excise taxes now account for a significant portion of retail cigarette prices, which is exactly why the price gap between factory packs and roll-your-own supplies has widened so dramatically over the past decade.

-Powermatic 5 Plus vs Manual Hand Roller: Which One Is Better for You?
+Powermatic 5 Plus vs Powermatic 3 Plus: Which One Is Right for You?

 What Tobacco Works Best in the Powermatic 5 Plus?